Cookie is placed by

-This describes if this specific cookie or localStorage is responsible for sharing, collecting or storing personal data.
+This describes if this specific cookie , localStorage or other resource is responsible for sharing, collecting or storing direct or indirect personal data.

-You can use this data to update your cookie policy, screen services that set specific cookies or contribute to our effort in creating transparency.
+You can use this data to update your cookie policy, screen services that set specific cookies or contribute to our effort in creating internet transparency.
+Data passport: To see this, just click on the name of the service.

 2 Responses